First Step is a Consultation

 Once we have diagnosed your child's disorder, we build a coherent and achievable set of goals.
 We then begin providing in-home therapy, and provide detailed weekly summaries of strategies that can be carried over in the home to foster success.
 We specialize in Speech and Language Therapy, Social Skills Treatment, Play-Based Therapy, and Reading and Writing Treatment.

 Deficits in social cognition or social pragmatic language impact a child's ability to form friendships, maintain conversations, play, and interact with peers and adults inside and outside of school.
 These deficits also impact a child's reading comprehension, writing, attention in the classroom, participation in group projects, and many other academic skills.
 Social Skills treatment will target areas including, but not limited to: problem solving, perspective taking, pretend play, conversation strategies,whole-body listening, social inference making, and more.

 SPEECH AND LANGUAGE THERAPY

-Individual speech-language therapy sessions allow Lizzie to target a variety of skills to help your child communicate more effectively.
-She will come to your home or any setting that is most comfortable for your child to learn.
+Individual speech-language therapy sessions allow LG Speech Therapists to target a variety of skills to help your child communicate more effectively.
+They will come to your home or any setting that is most comfortable for your child to learn.
 Sessions are offered in 30, 45, or 60 minute increments depending on your child's level of need.
 Skills targeted include: expressive language, receptive language, vocabulary, grammar and sentence structure; articulation/phonology, fluency/stuttering, and more.